oban-bg/oban_web/guides/introduction/overview.md

-# Oban Web Overview
+# Overview

 [🧭 Oban.Web][gpr] is a view of Oban's inner workings that you host directly within your Phoenix application.
 Powered by Phoenix Live View, it is extremely lightweight and fully realtime.
 It builds on features provided by [Oban.Pro][pro] and is available [through a paid license][pri].

 Get started with [installation](installation.html).